A TTL-based Approach for Content Placement in Edge Networks: General Edge Networks

 \begin{remark} Note that we assume independence between different requests $(v, i, p)$ in~(\ref{eq:max-mcdp-general-common}), e.g., in Example~\ref{exm}, if the insertion of content $i$ in node $j$ is caused by request $(v_1, i, p_1),$ when request $(v_2, i, p_2)$ comes, it is not counted as a cache hit from its perspective.
-Our framework still holds if we follow the logical TTL MCDP on linear cache networks.
+Our framework still holds if we follow the logical TTL MCDP on a path.
 However, in that case, the utilities will be larger than the one we consider here. \end{remark}

-Similarly, we can formulate a utility maximization optimization problem for MCD.
-This can be found in Appendix~\ref{appendix:mcd-common}.